-Medical services are normally provided directly to patients through the medical facilities of the Social Insurance Fund.
+Medical benefits for dependents: Medical services are normally provided directly to patients through the medical facilities of the Social Insurance Fund.
 Benefits include general, specialist, and maternity care; hospitalization; medicine; dental, auditory, and limited optometry services; and appliances (at a reduced cost).